-In terms of portfolio construction, while the team actively discusses all of the stocks, the final decision as to what enters the portfolio is down to the lead manager, or managers of the respective portfolios.
+In terms of portfolio construction, while the team actively discusses all of the stocks, the final decision as to what stocks enter the portfolio is down to the lead manager, or managers of the respective portfolios.
 This is designed to give individual accountability on top of the team discussion.

 In terms of sales, loss of faith in a company’s management is an instant trigger for a sale.
 The managers also sell if they feel that a business model is not working, or if the market has caught up with their expectations for a company.

 As at 31 July 2022, BGUK’s portfolio had 48 holdings, a decrease of four over the previous 12 months.
-As illustrated in Figure 5, the portfolio is reasonably concentrated with the top 10 issues accounting for 38.1% of BGUK’s total assets as at 30 July 2022; an increase of 1.1 percentage points over the previous 12 months.
+As illustrated in Figure 7, the portfolio is reasonably concentrated with the top 10 holdings accounting for 38.1% of BGUK’s total assets as at 30 July 2022; an increase of 1.1 percentage points over the previous 12 months.